Emilie (Rausch) Shireman

 Manuscripts in Preparation

-Shireman, E.M. & Steinley, D. (2014).
-Examining the effect of initialization strategies on the performance of mixture modeling.
+Shireman, E.M. & Steinley, D. (2015).
+Examining the efficacy of taxometric techniques for classification: A comparison to normal mixture modeling.
 Manuscript in preparation.